 Sometimes a successful development intervention entails no more than raising awareness about something that people are already equipped to fix.
 They have the ability and the motivation, but cannot pinpoint what the problem is or what they should do differently.
 It’s a common problem for teams.

-Finding your voice is a challenge that everyone in a leadership or management role needs to meet.
+Finding your voice and making it count is a challenge that everyone needs to meet, especially if you are in a leadership or management role.

 Are you good with numbers but less good with words and with people?
 Many people, especially perhaps those with quick and active minds who have a lot going on inside their heads, are not as effective as they would like to be when it comes to communicating their thinking to others.